taskcluster/taskcluster-rfcs/rfcs/0120-artifact-service.md

 The motivation for this type of flow is to support the case where the uploader is running in a different region than this service is.
-If we required all uploads to gate through this service, we'd need to duplicate uploading effort and perform unneeded interregion transfers.
+If we required all uploads to gate through this service, we'd need to duplicate uploading effort and perform unneeded inter-region transfers.
 By transmitting a list of requests which allow the uploading to happen, we can instruct the uploader to upload directly to the existing S3 infrastructure, but perform all signing within this service.